-Measurements: For 1 cup sugar, use 2/3 cup date sugar.
+Measurements: For each 1 cup sugar that the recipe calls for, substitute 2/3 cup date sugar.

 8. Raw Agave

-Health information: Agave boasts more calories than white, granulated sugar and is comprised of about 80 to 90 percent fructose with the rest being glucose.
+Health information: Agave boasts more calories than white granulated sugar and is comprised of about 80% to 90% fructose with the rest being glucose.
 When baking, always choose raw agave since it’s processed at a much lower temperature.
 It’s best for recipes that require little sweetener due to its high fructose content.

 Measurements: For every 1 cup of sugar, replace with 2/3 cup of raw agave.
-You will also need to lower the oven temperature by 25 degrees.
-Since it is a syrup, you’ll need to reduce the amount of liquid in the recipe by about 25 percent since your baked goods will brown faster.
+You will also need to lower the oven temperature by 25 degrees F. Since it is a syrup, you’ll need to reduce the amount of liquid in the recipe by about 25% since your baked goods will brown faster.

-Health information: Bananas are packed with fiber, including pectin, antioxidants, and some nutrients including magnesium and potassium.
-One medium-sized banana contains 9 percent of the recommended daily intake (RDI) requirements.
+Health information: Bananas are packed with fiber, including pectin, as well as antioxidants and nutrients like magnesium and potassium.
 Bananas are excellent for both digestive and heart health.
 The glycemic index value of an average banana is 51.

 Measurements: For every 1 cup sugar the recipe calls for, use 1/2 cup mashed banana.
 Bananas are also an excellent substitute for eggs and butter.
-In both cases, you would use equal amounts; replace one egg or one cup of butter with one mashed banana.
+In both cases, you would use equal amounts; replace 1 egg or 1 cup of butter with 1 mashed banana.

 Tips: Use ripe bananas.
 To account for the moisture in the banana, use 2 to 3 tablespoons less liquid than your recipe calls for.